DawnStar907/Interm/README.md

 # Interm

-I was just trying to see how cursed of a source file I could make for this project, and I managed to get it down to 21 lines for the whole thing.
-I could go further of course, but I like how it looks currently.
+I was bored and wanted to make something really cursed yet functional.
+Its a really comfy filebrowser in your Terminal.
+Would love to hear feedback or criticism

+(I thought it was funny to make it as small as possible, there is a second human readable version)
 ## Running

 To use, copy and paste the following script into your terminal.